-Complete Book Marketing Plan
+Complete Book Marketing Plan for Creators and Authors

-If you’re a content creator, you know how challenging it can be to earn revenue from your work.
-There are several things you can do as an independent creator to promote your work, but all your efforts will fall flat without a marketing plan.
-If you’re planning to sell a book (or anything you’ve created), this marketing plan lays out the foundations for success.
+If you’re a content creator, you know how challenging earning revenue from your work can be.
+While you can do several things to promote your work as an independent creator, all your efforts will fall flat without a marketing plan.

 The Book Marketing Plan